U.S. Senator Jon Tester will again run in 2024, in boon for Democrats | Politics

 Even with an incumbent's advantage, Tester will likely still face a tough battle for reelection.
 Republicans have swept the state in federal elections in recent years, and will see the Senate seat as a potential pick-up.

-Upcoming races in states like Montana, West Virginia, Ohio and Arizona all present challenges to the Democrats' ability to hold onto their Senate majority going into 2025.
+Upcoming races in states including Montana, West Virginia, Ohio and Arizona all present challenges to the Democrats' ability to hold on to their Senate majority going into 2025.
+Arizona U.S. Senator Kyrsten Sinema in December left the Democratic Party, changing her registration to independent.
+While she continues to caucus with President Joe Biden's party, her move could lead to a three-way race in 2024 between the incumbent, a Democratic candidate and a Republican challenger.

+Democratic U.S. Representative Ruben Gallego last month said he would seek the party's nomination to challenge Sinema.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)